Webfreshener/datamatic/README.md

 | get | key (string) | applies Object.freeze to model hierarchy |
 | set | key (string), value (any) | applies Object.freeze to model hierarchy |

-Allows model reference to be treated as Object with all array prototype methods available

 #### ItemsModel ####
 ###### subclass of [Model Class](#model-class)
-Allows model reference to be treated as Array with all array prototype methods available